monikastecz/Portfolio/README.md

 # Portfolio

 ## About me
 My name is Monika Stecz.
 I have started work as Manual Tester since 2021.
 I develop my testing knowledge and technical skills all the time.
-On this site I would like to share my all gained experience and my own side projects.
+On this website I would like to share my all gained experience and my own side projects.

 ## Tools
 * **Jira, Trello** - Issue tracking and project management tool